Ransomware, the cyberattack that hijacks files

 - Always have an up-to-date backup, it is the best way to avoid losing information.

 - Using cloud storage services can help mitigate a ransomware infection.

-What should we do if our computer has been infected by a ransomware attack?
+What should we do if we suffer a ransomware attack?

 There are a number of protocols for dealing with ransomware attacks.